 Testing for Default Credentials

-- Review and assess new user accounts and if they are created with any defaults or identifiable patterns.
+- Review whether new user accounts are created with weak or predictable passwords.

 How to Test

 The first step to identifying default passwords is to identify the software that is in use.
 This is covered in detail in the Information Gathering section of the guide.

 Once the software has been identified, try to find whether it uses default passwords, and if so, what they are.
 This should include:

 - Reviewing the manual or vendor documentation.